Compsciler/Wordle-With-Score-Database/README.md

 ### Using a link management platform

 This game uses [Rebrandly](https://www.rebrandly.com/) to create shareable links for each game.
 The source and destination URLs can be edited in case a game server becomes overloaded and a new game server URL is used.
-The Rebrandly dashboard also displays link analytics and includes support for custom domains.
+The Rebrandly link dashboard also displays link analytics.
+Note that support for custom domains and URL parameters requires additional fees.

 ## Build and run